 Textbook information will be available via the EMU Bookstore website prior to the start of the semester.
 Although it is encouraged, students are not obligated to purchase books through the EMU Bookstore; this is however, where the information will be found.
-Visit the EMU Bookstore: Link to bookstore webpage
+Visit the EMU Bookstore

 It is recommended that students keep all textbooks until the end of the Program.
-They may be needed for more than one class and can be used as references.
+They may be needed for more than one class and can be used as references and as study aids for the registration exam.